alibail/php-simple-template/README.md

 * Argument 2: Data to replace variable with
 * Argument 3 **[OPTIONAL]**: Set to true to replace variables within your string with their pre-set values - variable must have been previously set or it will be null.

+Once a variable has a value assigned to it, it will remain assigned until it is over written or the script finishes executing.
+Be careful if you are re-using variable names across multiple template files and sub templates.

 **Note: If a variable within a template hasn't been defined before you call the build method, it will be treated as null and generate a notice level warning.**

 ### Sub Sections
-Sub sections can be used for repeating sections, such as table rows or other data that is generated on the fly from a database.
+Sub sections can be used for repeating sections, such as table rows or other data that is generated on the fly from a database or even to generate error messages if certain conditions are met.

 Sub Sections are automatically replaced by a temporary variable starting with tplSub followed by the sub-section name, for example {{tplSubError}} or {{tplSubRow}} or {{tplSubUsers}} or {{tplSubTableData}} which would refer to sub sections called; Error, Row, Users, TableData respectively.